BJJ Schedule and Info

 More Info

-In the class portion, white belts will primarily work on the Tennessee BJJ Blue Belt curriculum.
-Blue belts and above will work primarily on the Tennessee BJJ Purple Belt curriculum, or topics of interest for that week.
+In the class portion, white belts will primarily work on the Tennessee BJJ Blue Belt curriculum and Judo throws.
+Blue belts and above will work primarily on Judo throws, the Tennessee BJJ Purple Belt curriculum, or topics of interest for that week.

 The TNBJJ curriculum is geared toward both gi and no-gi.
 The large majority of the curriculum can be applied in no-gi sparring with only small modification.
 However, white belts need to work gi because: